Dmantk/Software/Office365Pro/Note.md

-- Run Crack file with adminstrator -> Then Microsoft Defender Antivirus found and removed this crack file, so need to go to place is warning and change option 'Allow on device'.
+- Run Crack file with adminstrator -> Then Microsoft Defender Antivirus found and removed this crack file, so need to go to place is warning and change option 'Allow on device' -> Start options